 Under the “required hard waiver” program, students must have health insurance that meets the basic minimum requirements set by the University.
 If students do not wish to purchase the BGSU offered Student Insurance Plan, they must have alternative health insurance coverage, provide that information to the University, and complete a waiver providing their current health insurance coverage information.
 If this alternative coverage does not meet the basic minimum requirements, the student must purchase the University offered Student Insurance Plan.
 Domestic students log onto MyBGSU and select the “Student Insurance Requirement” link.
 International Students are required to stop in the Student Insurance Office to either enroll or waive.

-Fall Waiver Deadline: By the end of August.
+Fall Waiver Deadline: By August 15.

 This form must be completed at the beginning of each academic year the student wants to be exempted.